Shahbaz, Kh Asif bail pleas: LHC issues notices to NAB

 LAHORE: The Lahore High Court (LHC) on Monday issued notice to National Accountability Bureau (NAB) authorities for April 13 on a bail petition, filed by Opposition Leader in National Assembly Shahbaz Sharif in assets beyond means and money laundering case.

+The bench issued notice to the NAB authorities for April 13 and sought reply.
+Shahbaz Sharif was arrested on Sept 28 after the LHC denied him further relief of pre-arrest bail in the case.

+He remained in the NAB custody for 23 days till the trial court sent him on judicial remand on Oct 20, 2020.
+NAB had nominated 16 persons as the accused in the case.
+However, only 10 had been indicted yet.
+Besides Shahbaz Sharif, Hamza Shahbaz, Javeria Ali, Fazl Dad Abbasi, Rashid Karamat, Muhammad Usman, Masroor Anwar, Nisar Ahmad, Shoaib Qamar, and Qasim Qayyum had been indicted in the case, while Suleman Shahbaz, Nusrat Shahbaz, Rabia Imran, Syed Muhammad Tahir Naqvi, Haroon Yousafaai and another could not be indicted due to their absence from case proceedings.
+In a reference, comprising 55 volumes, the Bureau had alleged that Shahbaz Sharif family committed massive money laundering of Rs7 billion.

+Yasir Mushtaq, Mushtaq Ahmad, Shahid Rafique and Aftab were declared approvers in the reference.
 The Lahore High Court (LHC) issued notices to National Accountability Bureau (NAB) on the petition of former defence minister Khawaja Muhammad Asif, seeking post-arrest bail in an inquiry of assets beyond means and money laundering.
+The NAB had arrested him from Islamabad on December 29, 2020 and later shifted to Lahore where he remained on physical remand till January 22, 2021.
+The former minister is a sitting MNA from NA-73, Sialkot.

+The petitioner, through Barrister Haider Rasul Mirza, stated that during the 22-day physical remand with the NAB he had not been confronted with any direct or circumstantial evidence, which could prove owning assets disproportionate to his known sources of income.
+He said mere ownership of a property did not constitute an offence under Section 9 (a) (v) of National Accountability Ordinance.
+The petitioner said he had already provided the NAB an explanation of various sources of income justifying the acquisition of the assets owned and possessed by him.
+The counsel argued that the onus to prove the allegations of owning any illegal asset was on the prosecution, which failed to establish its case.